-As a result of the devastating impacts of car accidents, many states enforce minimum insurance requirements in order to protect both crash victims and the people who caused the collisions.
-If you were the innocent victim of a car accident, contact Morris Bart, LLC for advice.
+As a result of the financially devastating effects of car accidents, many states enforce minimum insurance requirements to protect both crash victims and at-fault drivers.
+Having the required auto liability coverage ensures the victim can recover compensation and the at-fault driver does not lose their home or other assets because of a mistake behind the wheel.

-Louisiana legislators have enacted laws that require every motorist to have a minimum level of insurance in the event of a car accident.
-This liability insurance offers some degree of protection to both the victim and the person who caused the accident.
+Louisiana legislators enacted laws that require every motorist to have a minimum level of insurance that will pay out in the event of a car accident.
+This liability insurance offers some degree of financial protection to both the injured victim and the policyholder who caused the crash.

 For a free legal consultation, call 800-537-8185

-If you were in a serious car accident and are facing steep medical bills or lost wages, contact Morris Bart, LLC today.
-We can investigate your crash and establish if you may have grounds for a damages claim against the negligent driver.
+If you were in a serious car accident and are facing mounting medical bills and lost wages, the Morris Bart law firm is here to help.
+We will investigate your crash and establish if you have grounds for an insurance claim or lawsuit against the negligent driver.

 to find a Morris Bart office near you.